sebastienserre/connect-your-nuki-smartlock/readme.txt

 A Dashboard Widget allow you to quickly see your Smartlock state.
 It will allow you to create pincode in one click if a Nuki Keypad is paired with your Smartlock.

 ## WooCommerce Bookings Addons ##
 A WooCommerce Bookings addons is available.
-It will allow you to create & send to the Nuki Keypad a pin code each time a booking order is completed on your WordPress + WooCOmmerce website.
+It will allow you to create & send to the Nuki Keypad a pin code each time a booking order is completed on your WordPress + WooCommerce website.
 Available at [Nuki Smartlock for WordPress](https://nuki-smartlock-for-wp.com/)

 == Frequently Asked Questions ==